CGrabda/FaviconCookieStopper/README.md

 1. Download this repository
 2. Run startup.py and enter the necessary information
+3. Whitelist custom links as desired in Whitelist.ini
-3. Run the python script 'BookmarkedFaviconsOnly'
+4. Run the python script 'BookmarkedFaviconsOnly'

 ## Motivation